 Subscribing to our newsletter

-If you subscribe to our newsletter, we and other NEC companies will send you information about new products and technologies, as well as promotions related to display solutions.
+If you subscribe to our newsletter, we will send you information about new products and technologies, as well as promotions related to display solutions.
 We will also send you email invitations to events that we are hosting or attending, and we will contact you on special occasions.
 The data you enter in the input mask when subscribing to our newsletter will be sent to us.

 We use the so-called “double opt-in” process for subscriptions to our newsletter.
 In other words, once you have provided your email address, we will send you an email to confirm whether you would like to receive the newsletter.
 We will only start sending you newsletters once you have clicked on the confirmation link.
 If you do not confirm your subscription within 96 hours, it will be automatically deleted.